Registration Deadlines (see registration directions below)

 About the Internship Notation Program (INP)

 The Internship Notation Program is Dickinson's official way of recognizing an internship.
 The program runs in the fall, spring, or summer terms.
 While enrolled in the INP, students attend their internships and complete reflective assignments throughout the experience.
 All program components are submitted online.

-After successfully completing the INP while interning, the internship site name will become part of the student’s academic record and appear on the student's transcript as course number INTR 7xx.
+After successfully completing the INP while interning, the internship site name will become part of the student’s academic record and appear on the transcript as course number INTR 7xx.

 - Internships must be at least 8 weeks and 80 hours in length and occur during an academic semester or summer. *Note: If adjustments or accommodations are needed as a result of COVID-19, INP staff will work with each student individually.
 Remote internships are encouraged.

 - Open to active, matriculated Dickinson students in any year or major.

 - Must be pre-professional work experiences that enhance your knowledge about an industry or organization.

-- Internships must be registered by the deadlines listed above, unless otherwise negotiated with the Career Center.
+- Internships must be registered by the deadlines listed above, unless otherwise negotiated with the Director of Internship Programs.

 * For more details, please review the Internship Notation Program Policies.

 Benefits of the Internship Notation Program